deislabs/spiderlightning/README.md

 $ make run-c # runs our c example
 ```

+# Building Rust Examples

-> Note: There are also Rust examples that can be built (`build-rust`) and ran (`run-rust`).
+There are also Rust examples that can be built (`build-rust`) and ran (`run-rust`).
 However, some of these examples have some dependencies on environment variables or local programs (e.g., `etcd`), so it probably won't work right off the gate like the C one did.

 ## FAQ